Mechanisms for belief elicitation without ground truth: Mechanisms

-Regular prediction markets can also be self-resolved in case evaluation becomes difficult.
+This raises the question: Why not use a conventional prediction market?
+Belief elicitation and aggregation on markets and prediction markets is well studied \parencite{koessler_information_2012, arrow_promise_2008}.\footnote{For example, bond prices predict economic growth and recessions \parencite{estrella_how_2003}.
+Betting odds on sports games accurately predict game outcomes \parencite{spann_sports_2009}.} This idea has been put forward \parencite{ahlstrom-vij_self-resolving_2020, slamka_secondgeneration_2012}. \textcite{ahlstrom-vij_self-resolving_2020} proposes to use a market that terminates at a random point in time and where the fundamental value of an asset is the closing price.\footnote{Regular prediction markets can also be self-resolved in case evaluation becomes difficult.
 The Many Labs 2 study, a large-scale replication project for psychology research, was taken as an opportunity to test how well psychologists can predict replication outcomes. \textcite{forsell_predicting_2019} set up a prediction market that ended up correctly predicting 75\% of replication outcomes.
 Because the replications took far longer than anticipated, the researchers decided to resolve the prediction markets based on the final prices.
 No participating psychologist objected to this, which suggests that the participants seemed to find the self-resolution fair.
-This provides no evidence in favor of self-resolving markets, as participants believed the market to be a regular prediction market when they made predictions.
+This provides no evidence in favor of self-resolving markets, as participants believed the market to be a regular prediction market when they made predictions.} \textcite{ahlstrom-vij_self-resolving_2020} argues that in the absence of any clear equilibrium strategy, reporting truthfully may be a focal strategy, because humans prefer to be truthful \parencite{abeler_preferences_2019}.
+However, as such a market constitutes a bubble without a fundamental value, there is no other reason to believe that self-resolving information markets will be effective.